sebastianwachter/hubot-steamdeal/README.md

 hubot-steamdeal
 ===============

-Ask you hubot for the current daily steamdeal.
+Ask your hubot for the current daily steamdeal.

 ## Installation